Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 7 min read · ✓ Verified April 2026

-Best for rural / central / north-central PA: Cricket Wireless Smart ($50/mo) — AT&T's network tends to hold up better than T-Mobile in Pennsylvania's Appalachian interior and rural regions.
+Best for rural / central / north-central PA: Cricket Wireless Smart ($45/mo) — AT&T holds up better in PA's Appalachian interior and rural regions

-Best Verizon option: Visible ($25/mo) — same Verizon network at a fraction of the direct price.
-Taxes included, no contract, often a practical option across PA's metros and suburbs.
+Best Verizon option: Visible ($25/mo) — taxes included, no contract, practical across PA metros and suburbs

 Best Overall